acidanthera/VoodooPS2/README.md

 (future release) v1.8
 - finalizing and finishing the features below...

-2013-02-20 v1.7.15
+2013-02-20 v1.7.15 (beta)

 - Slight tweak to middle button handling: The code will now commit to a single left/right button if you touch the touchpad after pressing one of the buttons (instead of waiting the 100ms to see if a middle button event should happen instead).

 - bug fix: Fixed a problem with startup (multithreaded issue), where the keyboard would not work or indefinitely repeat at the login screen.

 - bug fix: Fix problem with holding down Alt and using numpad digits to type an ADB code (a feature only for debug mode).
+Had to undo most of "non-chaotic" startup and approach from another angle.

 - New feature: Some keyboards do not generate 'break' codes when a key is released.
 This causes OS X to believe the user is holding the key down.
 Fn+F1 through Fn+F12 can have this.
 Seems to be common on Dell laptops.
 Since I failed to find a way to force the keyboard to generate break codes for these keys (some controllers seem to just ignore this), I have implemented the ability to specify these keys by their scan code in the keyboard driver's Info.plist.
 You must specify the scan code of each key in the "Breakless PS2" section.
 See VoodooPS2Keyboard/VoodooPS2Keyboard-Breakless-Info.plist for an example (tested with my Probook keyboard for all Fn+fkeys).

-2013-02-17 v1.7.14
+2013-02-17 v1.7.14 (beta)

 - Bug fix: Fixed problem where Synaptics trackpad would load even if a Synaptics device was not detected.